tauri-apps/tauri-discord-bot/README.md

 ### Running for development

-1. Once you have the bot cloned and have run `pnpm install` then you need to make a .env file and fill out the fields:
+1. Once you have the bot cloned then you need to make a .env file and fill out the fields:

     ```sh
     cp .env.example .env
     ```

-2. Run the bot with `pnpm dev`
+2. Run the bot with `yarn dev`

 ### Code Conventions